xweih/kcs_2.0/README.md

 To implement the logical condition 2, stated in the section "The Twist" section, I impose the following math conditions.
 The "Big M" method comes into play here.
 (Although there is no actual "M" parameter here!)

-a.
+(a).
 If no BYOB seafood item is found, then there will be no discount of $1.30 (a free corn and a free potato), i.e., the discount factor, $Z$, is 0.
 (Same in b and c.)

 $$If\ \sum_{i \in S} X_i =0,\ then\ Z=0 \qquad \Longleftrightarrow \qquad \sum_{i \in S} X_i -1 \geq 2*Z -2$$

-b.
+(b).
 If no individual corn is found, then there will be no discount.

 $$If\ X_{corn} =0,\ then\ Z=0 \qquad \Longleftrightarrow \qquad X_{corn} -1 \geq 2*Z -2$$

-c.
+(c).
 If no individual potato is found, then there will be no discount.

 $$If\ X_{potato} =0,\ then\ Z=0 \qquad \Longleftrightarrow \qquad X_{potato} -1 \geq 2*Z -2$$

+IMPLICATION: The contraints (a), (b), and (c) collectively ensures that the discount is only given when orders of seafood, corn, and potato are ALL met.

 ## The Code